-Kong for Startups — Editor's Take
+Kong for Startups: Editor's Take

 Editor's Take: Kong

-For startups evaluating developer tools tools, Kong is worth a closer look.
+For startups evaluating developer & it tools, Kong is worth a closer look.
 The combination of mature features and the Free & Open Source startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 Claim Kong DealKong Pros